We manage over 30,000 acres of wildlife habitat in the Hells Canyon, C.J. Strike and Hagerman areas.

 - The area behind the walk-through is foot access only.
 It can be reached by walking down the road into the canyon.
 The walk from the parking area to Banbury Springs/Morgan Lake is difficult.
 Property boundaries are marked with boundary marker signs.

-- A Gooding County ordinance bans use of firearms (other than shotguns) within the Banbury Springs day-use area, including shooting from the canyon rim.
+- A Gooding County ordinance bans the use of firearms other than shotguns within the Banbury Springs day-use area, including shooting from the canyon rim.

 - The springs are surrounded by poison ivy and poisonous stinging nettle.
 Stay out of the springs to protect sensitive plants and animals.